 There Will Be Blood is based on the life of Oil Tycoon Edward Doheny, who owned the Mansion.

-Greystone Mansion was most famously used as a There Will Be Blood filming location (2007).
-This Oscar winning movie starred Daniel Day Lewis.
-It was actually loosely based on Oil Tycoon Edward Doheny.
+Greystone Mansion was most famously used as a filming location for There Will Be Blood (2007).
+This Oscar winning movie starred Daniel Day Lewis, and was loosely based on the story of Oil Tycoon Edward Doheny.
 Watch the movie to see how Edward Doheny made his fortune from the oil boom that gripped Southern California.
 It won two oscars and was a huge commercial success bringing in $76 million globally.

 Who owns Greystone Mansion now?

-It's amazing that Greystone Mansion is still standing and that this Beverly Hills garden is still in-tact.
-It actually came close to demolition a few times.
+It's amazing that Greystone Mansion is still standing and that this Beverly Hills garden is still in-tact, because it actually came close to demolition a few times!

-The house was originally built by Edward Doheny for his son Ned Doheny at a cost of $4 million.
-It was designed by master architect Gordon Kauffman and German landscape gardener Paule Thiene.
+The house was originally built by Edward Doheny for his son Ned Doheny at a cost of $4 million, designed by master architect Gordon Kauffman and German landscape gardener Paule Thiene.

-A short distance away is 1,800 square foot Gate House at the Doheny Gate.
-It has seven rooms and was once the original entrance to Greystone Mansion.
+A short distance away is 1,800 square foot Gate House at the Doheny Gate, with seven rooms.
+It was once the original entrance to Greystone Mansion.

 How did Edward Doheny make his fortune?

-Edward Doheny had incredibly humble beginnings.
-In fact he didn't strike it rich until a lot later in life.
+Edward Doheny had incredibly humble beginnings, and didn't strike it rich until a lot later in life.
 In his late thirties Edward Doheny was married with a sickly daughter who later died.
 A year later he and wife Carrie had a son, Ned Doheny.

-However Edward Doheny and his wife soon became estranged.
-They divorced when Ned Doheny was six.
-Edward Doheny then married a young telephone operator.
-Edward Doheny's first wife Carrie suicided by drinking battery acid.
+Edward Doheny and his wife became estranged, and divorced when Ned Doheny was six.
+Edward Doheny then married a young telephone operator, but tragedy struck when Edward Doheny's first wife, Carrie, suicided by drinking battery acid.

-Edward Doheny gifted a 12.58 parcel to his son adjacent to the 429 acre Doheny Ranch he lived in.
+Edward Doheny then gifted a 12.58 parcel to his son, adjacent to the 429 acre Doheny Ranch he lived in.
 The Greystone Mansion was built on this land making it one of the most famous houses in Beverly Hills.

-In 1929 Edward Doheny's son Ned Doheny moved in with his wife Lucy Doheny and their five kids.
+In 1929 Edward Doheny's son Ned Doheny moved in to the Greystone Mansion with his wife Lucy Doheny and their five kids.

 Five months later Ned Doheny was dead in an apparent murder-suicide with his assistant Hugh Plunkett.
-On February 16, 1929 Hugh Plunkett had arrived at the house late one night.
-Two shots later rang out.
-The situation around the Greystone Mansion murder was never investigated properly.
-It's unclear exactly what happened.
+On February 16, 1929 Hugh Plunkett had arrived at the house late one night, and two shots later rang out.
+The situation around the Greystone Mansion murder was never investigated properly, and it's unclear exactly what happened.

-The bottom line is that no one really knows what happened with the Greystone Mansion murder.
-It's fascinating to note that Hugh had been friends with Ned Doheny for 15 years and often traveled with him on business trips.
+The bottom line is that no one really knows what happened with the Greystone Mansion murder, however it's fascinating to note that Hugh had been friends with Ned Doheny for 15 years and often traveled with him on business trips.
 He was more than just an employee and was a trusted family friend.

-Lucy Doheny stayed at the Greystone Mansion and married an investment banker Leigh Battson in 1932.
-In 1945 Lucy Doheny aquired the remaining 429 acres from her first mother-in-law.
+Lucy Doheny stayed at the Greystone Mansion and married an investment banker Leigh Battson in 1932, and in 1945 Lucy Doheny aquired the remaining 429 acres from her first mother-in-law.

-Lucy Doheny's five kids grew up in the mansion roaming its expansive grounds.
-Her five kids spent idyllic days roaming wide open spaces on horseback.
+Lucy Doheny's five kids grew up in the mansion roaming its expansive grounds, spending idyllic days roaming wide open spaces on horseback.
 They even had their own private riding master on staff.
 The trails passed through modern day Beverly Hills along famous streets like Sunset Boulevard.
-Back then horses had the right of way.
-LA's famous highways were decades away from being built.
+Back then horses had the right of way, and LA's famous highways were decades away from being built.

-Once the kids left home, the house was too big for Lucy Doheny.
-In 1955 Lucy Doheny sold off most of the land on the 429 acre ranch to the Paul Trousdale Corporation.
+Once the kids left home, the house was too big for Lucy Doheny, and in 1955 Lucy Doheny sold off most of the land on the 429 acre ranch to the Paul Trousdale Corporation.
 Acres of wide open space in Beverly Hills soon became sub-divided into the Trousdale Estates.
 In 2019 the average price of house in the Trousdale Estates is $11 million!

 Who was Greystone Mansion sold to?

-Henry Crown never lived in Greystone Mansion and instead leased it out for filming.
-In 1963 he considered demolishing the mansion and subdividing the land in this Beverly Hills garden.
-A citizens committee was formed to prevent this.
+Henry Crown was a successful industrialist, who once owned the Empire State Building in NY from 1951 to 1961.
+However he never lived in Greystone Mansion and instead leased it out for filming.
+In 1963 he considered demolishing the mansion and subdividing the land in this Beverly Hills garden, but a citizens committee was formed to prevent this.

-In 1965 and after two years of intense negotiations The City of Beverly Hills bought it for $1.1 million dollars to use as a park with a sub surface reservoir.
-In 1971 it was formally dedicated as a City of Beverly Hills Park.
-In 1976 it received a Historic Landmark Status by the Department of Interior.
+In 1965 and after two years of intense negotiations The City of Beverly Hills bought Greystone Mansion for $1.1 million dollars, to use as a park with a sub surface reservoir.
+In 1971 it was formally dedicated as a City of Beverly Hills Park, and in 1976 it received a Historic Landmark Status by the Department of Interior.

-The Greystone Mansion is now used for special events and filming.
-What an incredible place to have a wedding or Corporate Event.
-Different sections can be rented out like the East Courtyard, Front Terrace, and Reflection Pond.
+The Greystone Mansion is now used for special events and filming, and different sections can be rented out like the East Courtyard, Front Terrace, and Reflection Pond.

 Can I go inside one of Beverly Hills most famous houses?

-The mansion's interior is closed to the public.
-The historical society occasionally runs a tour.
-Don't let this deter you from visiting.
+The mansion's interior is closed to the public, however don't let this deter you from visiting.
 You can still get a good look at the Greystone Mansion's formal rooms like the ballroom and living room through the front windows.
 You can also peek at the room where Ned Doheny's body was found.